Jebonn/Active-Directory-Lab/README.md

 4. Create a few more OUs and a user within those OUs by repeating steps 2-3. *(Create other sample departments, such as Accounting or Helpdesk)*

 ## 8. Install Windows 11
+Now that user accounts have been made, the other VM will be setup to connect to the DC and log into the created accounts.

 1.